-It is my great pleasure to invite you to participate in GeoVet 2019, a unique conference where national and international experts in the field of spatial epidemiology will share knowledge, discuss current challenges and find opportunities to collaborate to provide innovative solutions in animal health and food safety.
+It is my great pleasure to invite you to participate in GeoVet 2019, a unique conference where national and international experts in the field of spatial epidemiology will share knowledge, discuss current challenges and find opportunities to collaborate to provide innovative solutions in animal health, public health and food safety.

 For more than 15 years, the GISVet/GeoVet conferences have been instrumental in sparking ideas, developing new approaches and allowing for spatial epidemiologists to present their work.
 We hope to continue and expand this legacy by organizing GeoVet 2019 with an exciting scientific and social program, in which we have included two key novelties: